 Fact: There exists no verifiable evidence that Countess Báthory and Prince Dracula were biological vampires.
 Even the notion that they drank blood is dubious at best.

 Fact: While vampires do have heightened senses due to their enlarged amygdalae, they cannot read minds or see the future, only physical expressions and mannerisms.
 This in-turn benefits their powers of persuasion, as they can more easily figure out what to say.
 However, these abilities depend largely on individual skill and experience.

 Fact: Older vampires look more like Nosferatu—or, more specifically, anorexic drowning victims with alopecia (and pinkeye).

 Fact: Although animals and blood bags can get them by for a while, vampires need to feed on live humans to get all the nutrients they require.

-Fact: While it's true that even major injuries can clot within a few minutes, vampire healing rate is only double that of a human's, and they still form scars.
-And although they can regenerate their upper and lower fangs, they cannot regrow lost body parts such as limbs or eyes.
+Fact: While it's true that even major injuries can clot within a few minutes, vampiric healing rate is only double that of a human's, and they still form scars.
+Moreover, although they can regenerate their upper and lower fangs, they cannot regrow lost body parts such as limbs or eyes.

 Fact: Dead vampires actually decompose at a slower rate than human corpses, thanks to natural antibiotics in their bodily fluids.

 |Count von Count|